metrique/laravel-cdnify/README.md

 ## Features
 - Add a CDN to any path when a specified environment is active in Laravel 5.
-- Easily publish elixir versioned assets with one simple command.
+- Easily publish elixir versioned assets to a file system of your choice with one simple command.

 ## Installation